jina-ai/finetuner/README.md

 - `tests.data_generator.fashion_match_doc_generator()`: the generator of Fashion-MNIST synthetic matching data.
 - `tests.data_generator.qa_match_doc_generator()`: the generator of Fashion-MNIST synthetic matching data.

-### Fashion-MNIST as synthetic matching data

-Fashion-MNIST contains 60,000 training images and 10,000 images in 10 classes.
-Each image is a single channel 28x28 grayscale image.
-To convert this dataset into match data, we build each document to contain the following info that are
-relevant:

-- `.blob`: the image
-- `.matches`: the generated positive & negative matches Document
-    - `.blob`: the matched Document's image
-    - `.tags['finetuner']['label']`: the match label, can be `1` or `-1` or user-defined.

-Matches are built with the logic below:

-- sample same-class documents as positive matches; - sample other-class documents as negative matches.

-### Covid QA as synthetic matching data

-Covid QA data is a CSV that has 481 rows with columns `question`, `answer` & `wrong_answer`.
-To convert this dataset into match data, we build each document to contain the following info that are relevant:

-- `.text`: the original `question` column
-- `.blob`: when set `to_ndarray` to True, `text` is tokenized into a fixed length `ndarray`.
-- `.matches`: the generated positive & negative matches Document
-    - `.text`: the original `answer`/`wrong_answer` column
-    - `.tags['finetuner']['label']`: the match label, can be `1` or `-1` or user-defined.
-    - `.blob`: when set `to_ndarray` to True, `text` is tokenized into a fixed length `ndarray`.

-Matches are built with the logic below:

-- only allows 1 positive match per Document, it is taken from the `answer` column. - always include `wrong_answer` column as the negative match.
-Then sample other documents' answer as negative matches.

 ### Generator API